aTh1ef/AI-Chatbot-AndroidStudio/README.md

 ## Overview

-AI is an Android application that leverages OpenAI's API to provide intelligent and dynamic conversational experiences.
+AI Chatbot is an Android application that leverages OpenAI's API to provide intelligent and dynamic conversational experiences.
 This chatbot app comes equipped with a range of features, including text-to-speech, speech-to-text, clipboard integration, answer sharing, and a clear chat option.

 ## Key Features